The angular momentum dependence of nuclear optical potentials: dependence and theories of the OMP

 \subsection{Potentials derived from self-energy}

-Nucleon-nucleus potentials due to Mahaux and collaborators~\cite{JLM,MS} and their later extensions, Refs.~\cite{jlmb1,jlmb2}, provide a satisfactory, but not precise, fit to nucleon elastic scattering data over a wide range of energies and target nuclei; we refer to these as JLM potentials.
-The formalism~\cite{JLM,MS} itself presents a local equivalent to the specific non-locality that arises from knock-on exchange, the major source of energy dependence of the JLM potentials.
+Nucleon-nucleus potentials due to Mahaux and collaborators~\cite{JLM,MS} and their later extensions, Refs.~\cite{jlmb1,jlmb2}, `JLM potentials', provide a satisfactory, but not precise, fit to nucleon elastic scattering data over a wide range of energies and target nuclei.
+The formalism~\cite{JLM,MS} itself includes a local equivalent to the specific non-locality that arises from knock-on exchange, the major source of energy dependence of the JLM potentials.
 For a given energy, the JLM complex potential $V(r)$ depends on just the proton and neutron densities at radius $r$: the local density approximation LDA.
 The original local density model of Ref.~\cite{JLM,MS} was modified (the `extended local density approximation' of Refs.~\cite{jlmb1,jlmb2}) in order to correct in a phenomenological way the radial extension of the potential.
 When applied, this model requires overall normalization factors which vary in a regular way.

-Although the local density approximation was `extended'~\cite{JLM,MS} to correct the radial size of the potential, the model is still a local density model, based only on the proton and neutron densities of the nucleus, and not, for example, the gradient of the density.
-Specific properties of the nucleus such as its collectivity do not enter nor do any features arising from the interaction of a nucleon with a finite nucleus; there is nothing in the model that corresponds to the orbital angular momentum of the interacting nucleon.
-The fits to the data do not in general, approach $\chi^2/N =1$, even with normalization factors.
-As pointed out above, the effects of channel coupling cannot be represented by a uniform renormalization of the potential.
-In short, the model leaves room for $l$-dependent terms.
+Although the local density approximation was `extended'~\cite{JLM,MS} to correct the radial size of the potential, it is still a local density model, based only on the nucleon densities of the nucleus, and not, for example, the density gradient.
+Specific properties of the nucleus such as its collectivity do not enter and nothing in the model corresponds to the orbital angular momentum of the interacting nucleon.
+Fits to data do not in general, approach $\chi^2/F =1$, even with uniform normalization factors which, as mentioned above, cannot accurately represent channel coupling.
+The model leaves room for $l$-dependent terms.